joelouthan/Theologicus/src/matthew/matthew01-01-06-jesus-christ-is-our-perfection.md

 Look at the list of his family:

-- Literally pimps his wife not once but twice for fear of his own life
+- Abraham gives his wife out not once but twice for fear of his own life
+- Commits adultery because he did not trust the promises of God
-- Son does the same thing
+- his son, Isaac, does the same thing
-- Grandson, whose name means "trickster", steals his brother's inheritance and runs for the hills
+- his son, Jacob, whose name means "trickster", steals his brother's inheritance and runs for the hills
-- Sleeps with a prostitute, who was his son's widow, impregnating her with twins
+- his son, Judah, sleeps with a prostitute, who was his son's widow, impregnating her with twins
 - Prostitute
 - Used to be a child-sacrificing demon worshiper whose descendants were born out of incest
 - a finally, a king who would rape a woman and then when she gets pregnant, turns and murders her husband